The Shell Keep | ||

 Sunday, December 21, 2014

-Serpent Bay – Five Minute Vinette
+Serpent Bay – Five Minute Vignette

-“They brought the demon core, blood hexes and shells.
+“They brought the demon core, blood hexes, and shells.
 They pushed us to the sea.
-In the woods we moved like eidolons hunting, as the skies sizzled with hot brass and steel rain.
+In the woods, we moved like eidolons hunting, as the skies sizzled with hot brass and steel rain.
 The sea frothed blue and white; the gnashing of frustrated and frenzied selkies.

 Tuesday, January 22, 2013